 Yes, the new system will be UK-wide.
 The Cheque and Credit Clearing Company is working with the Belfast Bankers’ Clearing Company to ensure that banks and building societies in Northern Ireland clear their cheques through the new system along with all the banks and building societies in Great Britain.

-The new system will go live with some banks and building societies from 30 October 2017.
-Then, at some stage in the second half of 2018, all of the UK’s banks and building societies will clear all cheques via the image-based system to the faster timescale.
-Over time, increasing numbers of cheques will be cleared using the new system and more and more customers will benefit from the faster timescales, until such time in the second half of next year when all cheques will clear more quickly.
+The new system went live with some banks and building societies on 30 October 2017.
+In 2019 all of the UK’s banks and building societies will clear all cheques via the image-based system to the faster timescale.
+Over time, increasing numbers of cheques will be cleared using the new system and more and more customers will benefit from the faster timescales.
 Banks and building societies will also advise their customers at the appropriate time regarding their individual roll-out plans.

 Cheques will be processed more quickly – the funds from a paid-in cheque will be available more quickly than at the moment.
 The Image Clearing System will speed up the time it takes a cheque to clear from six weekdays to be absolutely sure that the cheque won’t bounce the next weekday (bank holidays excluded).